MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-floating-ip.md

 ## <a name = "limitations"></a>Limitations

-- Floating IP is not currently supported on secondary IP configurations for Load Balancing scenarios.
-This does not apply to Public load balancers with dual-stack configurations or to architectures that utilize a NAT Gateway for outbound connectivity.
+- Floating IP isn't currently supported on secondary IP configurations for Load Balancing scenarios.
+This doesn't apply to Public load balancers with dual-stack configurations or to architectures that utilize a NAT Gateway for outbound connectivity.

 ## Next steps